 Unlike the other apps, though, memory usage was excessive.
 I’ve noticed this in the past with the Home app, but assumed it was due to having a relatively large (400+ GB) backup set.
 Apparently not.

-Even with just 10GB of files selected, the Crashplan backup service used around 450MB of RAM on average, peaking at 517MB.
+With just 10GB of files selected, the Crashplan backup service used around 450MB of RAM on average, peaking at 517MB.
 Even when it had finished backing up, memory use barely dropped below 400MB.
-That’s 3-10x more than any of the other apps I tested, and is frankly unacceptable, especially on older or low-spec machines.
+That’s 3-10x more than any of the other apps I tested, and is unacceptable, especially on older or low-spec machines.

 Crashplan has more backup options than the competition, placing no restrictions on the number of portable drives you can back up from or to, and you can choose different sets of files for each.
 It also won’t remove files automatically, even if they’ve been deleted from the source.
 Similarly, it keeps unlimited file versions available forever.